My Rotary Info

 How long have you been in Rotary?
 Estimate if you do not know exact dates.

 In April 2010, when I was celebrating my 2nd "birthday" surviving malignant melanoma, I wanted to "do" something.
 I registered for an American Cancer Society "Relay for Life" at the local college.
 I didn't want to walk the entire 24 hours by myself, so I went down the team listings on the Relay website and found "Rotary Club Team."
 I didn't know anything about them, but some of their participant bios were amazing, so I joined their team online.
 The morning of the event, I walked up to the tent that said "Rotary" and to the first person I saw, announced "Hi, my name is Jim, you don't know me, but I'm on your team."
 Spending the next 24 hours there, walking, talking, listening, a member said "You have the heart of a Rotarian, you should come to a meeting sometime."
 (Thank you, Lois and Katie!)
 That June I was inducted as a member and the rest is, as they say, history!
 Amazing group of people, and I am still bowled over at what Rotary is able to accomplish!
+As of July 2014 I'm a "friend of the eClub" rather than a member of Rotary.

 List the Rotary clubs you've belonged to.